-Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
-Most tutors are college students; at some colleges, they are specially trained and certified.
+\Tutoring: May range from one-on-one tutoring in specific subjects to tutoring in an area such as math, reading, or writing.
+Most tutors are college students; at some colleges,

 Unit: a standard of measurement representing hours of academic instruction (e.g., semester credit, quarter credit, clock hour).

-Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate.
+Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the